 Talent covering the gel with the coverslip and pressing down on it with forceps.

 Invert the coverslip or glass-bottom dish into a large Petri dish and tap it on the bench to force the beads towards the gel surface [1].
-Cover the dish with aluminum foil [2] and incubate it for 1 hour in a humid chamber [3].
+Place a humidified tissue on the dish to create a wet chamber, [2] cover it with aluminium foil and incubate for 1 hour [3].

 Talent inverting the coverslip or dish onto a large Petri dish and tapping it on the bench.

-Talent covering the dish with aluminum foil.
+Talent covering the dish a tissue and wetting it.

-Talent putting the dish in the humid chamber.
+Talent covering the dish with aluminium foil.

 After the incubation, facilitate coverslip release by adding PBS to the sample [1].
 Carefully remove the coverslip with a needle, leaving the gel in PBS [2].